Charles Rennie Mackintosh mural

 In 1884 he started working for an architectural firm, Honeyman & Keppie, whilst studying Architecture part-time at the Glasgow School of Art.

 Through Honeyman and Keppie he began his first Architectural project, the Glasgow Herald Building completed in 1895, now known as the Lighthouse.
-(Fun Fact, if you ever visit Glasgow, the top balcony is one of the best places to see the cityscape.)

 Through the Glasgow School of Art, he met his future wife Margaret MacDonald, her sister Frances MacDonald, and Herbert MacNair.
 They began collaborating and became known as “The Four.”
 At Glasgow School of Art, he also made friends with the Principle, Francis Newbury, who helped spur on the Four and promote their work.